 Roast bakes is how Trinbagonians refer to bakes (dough) that are actually baked in the oven.
 The dough is very much the same as that of fried bakes, the only thing is that these are cooked in the oven.

 When in Trinidad and Tobago and you ask for bakes, it is likely that they will ask you if you want bake bake, roast bake, or fried bake.
 Do not be confused, bake refers to bakes cooked in an oven.

 Knead rested dough for 1 minute and divide into 4 to 5 equal pieces.
 Form the dough into balls and roll into 3 1/2 inch circles.
-Transfer to a parchment-lined baking sheet with adequate space between each disk.
+Transfer to the prepared baking sheet with adequate space between each disc.